-Students may take the Placement Exam no more than three times in a 2-year period and not more than twice in any semester.
-There is a 14-day waiting period for retests.
+Students may take the Placement Examination no more than three times in a 2-year period and not more than twice in any semester.
+There is a 30-day waiting period for retests.
 The placement examination may not be used to supplant a failed prerequisite course or to skip a course in a sequence of courses.
 Placement scores may be valid for up to two years.

 Students may transfer test scores from another institution for use at YCCD, provided the test used is approved by the State Chancellor's Office as a Second Party Assessment Instrument, and provided the scores can be translated to the YCCD Placement System.
-It is the student's responsibility to have the other institution provide the score report to the Assessment Center.
+It is the student's responsibility to have the other institution provide the score report to the college.
 Placement will be made in accordance with current placement policies and procedures, and may differ from the placement at the previous college.
 Students have the option of taking the Placement Exam instead of transferring their scores.

-Students who wish to transfer to a 4-year institution should consult a high school or college counselor about taking other tests.
+Students who wish to transfer to a four-year institution should consult a high school or college counselor about taking other tests.
 Some institutions require SAT or ACT test scores from transfer students.
 SAT and ACT are not approved for use in California Community Colleges, and the Yuba Community College District does not offer either test at college sites.
-Students should consult the SAT or ACT test guides available at the Assessment Center for test dates and locations, or visit the appropriate WEB site.

-Students who wish to take the YCCD Placement Examination should call 530-661-5700.
+Students who wish to take the Placement Examination should call 530-661-5720.

-Students with disabilities or special testing needs should discuss options and accommodations with a counselor and/ or Disabled Students Programs and Services staff.
+Students with disabilities or special testing needs should discuss options and accommodations with a counselor and/ or Disabled Students Programs and Services (DSPS) staff.
 YCCD Assessment Centers comply fully with the provisions of the Americans with Disabilities Act.